 |State||Annual Mean Salary|

-Tools & Technologies Used by Farm and Home Management Advisors
+What Tools do Farm and Home Management Advisors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Farm and Home Management Advisors:

 - Microsoft Office